Updated: Jan 14

 Overall, of all the re-enrolled students surveyed, only 3% felt that college / alumni emails were Not at all useful, compared to over 66% who told us they were either Quite useful or Very useful to their decision.

-94% of re-enrolled learners said they read alumni emails Often or Always (though we are aware this will be skewed by the audience for this survey).
+94% of re-enrolled learners said they read alumni emails Often or Always (though we are aware this will be skewed by the alumni participants in this survey).

 Whilst this presents evidence of the return on investment on alumni communications, we don't have all the answers (yet!) - perhaps all these students would have re-enrolled anyway...